dddrrreee/cs140e-23win/labs/2-trusting-trust/README.md

     In other words, during compilation the `trojan-compiler` binary essentially turns `compiler.c` into `trojan-compiler.c` and generates a binary from it.
-This new `compile` binary will now inject attacks both into `login.c` and `compiler.c` just as `trojan-compiler` does.
+This new hacked `compile` binary will now inject attacks both into `login.c` and `compiler.c` just as `trojan-compiler` does.
-    Further, the `compiler` binary also self-replicates the attack when used to compile itself *even though the attack is not in `compiler.c`*!
-(Think about this.)
+    Further, the hacked `compiler` binary also self-replicates the attack when used to compile itself *even though the attack is not in `compiler.c`*!
+(Think about this: it's as close to a koan as I know in systems.)

     To take this a step further, we can even delete everything to do with the hack and recompile `compiler.c` with its flawed binary over